BitcoinCash1/Bitcoin-Cash-Node/doc/developer-notes.md

     - *Rationale*: `[]` does an insert (of the default element) if the item doesn't exist in the map yet.
 This has resulted in memory leaks in the past, as well as race conditions (expecting read-read behavior).
-Using `[]` is fine for *writing* to a map
+Using `[]` is fine for *writing* to a map.
 - Do not compare an iterator from one data structure with an iterator of another data structure (even if of the same type)
     - *Rationale*: Behavior is undefined.
-In C++ parlor this means "may reformat the universe", in practice this has resulted in at least one hard-to-debug crash bug
+In C++ parlance this means "may reformat the universe", in practice this has resulted in at least one hard-to-debug crash bug.
 - Watch out for out-of-bounds vector access. `&vch[vch.size()]` is illegal, including `&vch[0]` for an empty vector.
 Use `vch.data()` and `vch.data() + vch.size()` instead.